-UPDATE 2-Emerging market turmoil boosts safe-haven euro zone debt, Italy suffers
+UPDATE 3-Emerging market turmoil boosts safe-haven euro zone debt, Italy suffers

 * German, U.S. bond yields at 3-week lows

-* Italy’s bond yields push higher (Updates with more detail, comment, charts)
+* Italy’s bond yields higher (Updates detail on ECB, prices)

 By Dhara Ranasinghe